HOW TO WEAN A TODDLER OFF BREASTFEEDING

 The answer is no.

-Babies develop differently, some could be ready to wean by the time they are 6 months of age and some may not be ready until they are 10 months.
+Children develop differently, some could be ready to begin weaning as early as 6 months of age and some may not be ready until they are 1 year old.

 Neither age is necessarily better than the other.